-The positive growth witnessed by MIVs in 2015 is well translated for Fixed-Income Funds and Equity Funds especially for those which have grown by more than 25% in size.
-Mixed Funds experienced negative growth in 2015, shrinking by 8% and 13% in total assets and in relation to their microfinance portfolio respectively.
-In terms of the forecast for 2016, Equity Funds, including those that are forecasted to close operations, are expected to decrease quite significantly in terms of volume (-13%).
-Fixed-Income Funds and Mixed Funds should both experience an increase in total assets of 4%.
+The positive growth witnessed by MIVs in 2015 is well translated for Fixed-Income Funds and Equity Funds especially which have grown by more than 25% in size.
+Mixed Funds experienced negative growth in 2015, shrinking by 8% and 13% in total assets and in relation to their microfinance portfolio respectively15.
+In terms of the forecast for 2016, Equity Funds are expected to decrease quite significantly in terms of volume (-13%) while Fixed-Income Funds and Mixed Funds should both experience an increase in total assets of 4%.